 5. LGBTQ+ Films

-This year, we are debuting an LGBTQ+ block.
+We'll be bringing back our PRIDE or Die block once again.
 The criteria for these films is simply that they involved LGBTQ+ cast and/or crew, with an emphasis on films that deal with LGBTQ+ issues.
 While the vision for this block is primarily to be a collection of short films, we do not have a restriction on length and will most certainly consider features, as well.
 While the film festival is in October and have a horror/genre/Halloween vibe, the films in this category can certainly be of any genre, as highlighting great LGBTQ+ filmmakers and films is something we are really excited to focus on this year.

 *FOR ALL FILM SUBMISSIONS*